 Asian markets this morning were clearly affected by the US drops on Friday.
 The Shanghai Composite lost 0.73%, the Hang Seng 1.25%, and the Nikkei a full 2.04%.

-Japan’s consumer inflation in June remains static at 0.2% YoY, and Retail Trade in May came in at a disappointing 12.3% contraction, and large retailers saw another 16.7% contraction in sales.
+Japan’s consumer The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... in June remains static at 0.2% YoY, and Retail Trade in May came in at a disappointing 12.3% contraction, and large retailers saw another 16.7% contraction in sales.

 The Yuan is up 2 cents this morning after the People’s Bank announced a $14bn injection into local markets through reverse repurchase agreements.

-In addition, Beijing is preparing to license local commercial banks take on investment banking and equities brokering to rival companies such as Goldman Sachs and Morgan Stanley, which have recently been increasing their presence in China.
+In addition, Beijing is preparing to license local commercial banks take on An asset (usually money or work) provided to another in expectation of receiving a cash return or be... banking and equities brokering to rival companies such as Goldman Sachs and Morgan Stanley, which have recently been increasing their presence in China.

-The nation’s capital market is estimated at $21 trillion, while the major Chinese banks’ assets are estimated at $43 tn.
+The nation’s capital A location or entity where people and entities can negotiate and trade assets of value. is estimated at $21 trillion, while the major Chinese banks’ assets are estimated at $43 tn.

 Although New Zealand’s number of Total Filled Jobs in May fell by a fifth to 1.7 million, Consumer Confidence in June is up 7 points to 104.5.